Life As a Personal Care Aide

 The states with the most job growth for Personal Care Aide are Virginia, Arizona, and Utah.
 Watch out if you plan on working in Maine, Maryland, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-Salary for a Personal Care Aide
+How Much Does a Personal Care Aide Make?

-The salary for Personal Care Aides ranges between about $18,740 and $31,650 a year.
+The typical yearly salary for Personal Care Aides is somewhere between $18,740 and $31,650.

 Personal Care Aides who work in Alaska, North Dakota, or District of Columbia, make the highest salaries.